theKaushaki/enigma-induction/README.md

 We will be conducting a Bootcamp on **Git & GitHub** and **C++** to strengthen your foundational skills and introduce you to essential tools and concepts.

 ### 2. **Assessment** 🏹
-Complete and submit the tasks provided during the workshops.
+Complete and submit the tasks provided during this process.
 Your submissions will be evaluated to measure your progress.
 - **All tasks will have their own guidelines** to ensure clarity and consistency.
 - **Each task will have its own deadline** to keep the process structured and on track.